absmach/supermq-docs/docs/api.md

 ### Get Users

-You can get all users in the database by querying this endpoint.
+You can get all users in the database by querying `/users` endpoint.

 ```bash
 curl -sSiX GET http://localhost/users -H "Authorization: Bearer <user_token>"